 SLOs provide a process by which teachers start in the right place – determining what our students need to know by the end of each course to succeed in college, career and life.
 Teachers then plan backwards in an aligned, thoughtful way to ensure that every minute of instruction and assessment is working towards our common goal of Every Child Succeeds.
 By implementing SLOs, DPS seeks to maximize student growth by making effective teaching practices a part of every teacher’s planning.

-Click here to visit the SLO wiki page, which contains all model SLOs, and the Performance Based Task resource bank.
+Click here to visit the NEW SLO Resource Bank (Google page), which contains all model SLOs, and corresponding Performance Based Tasks.

 Click here to visit the SLO application (Google Chrome works best).